Accepting PhD Students

 Research Expertise and Interests

-Sally retains these research interests through collaboration with practice and HEI colleagues.
-She was part of a Palliative and End-of-Life Care (EoLC) Focus group based at St Anne's Community Services in 2013-2015.
-The group developed a Palliative and EoLC training package for people with learning disabilities entitled: 'Doing it my Way'.
+• She was part of a Palliative and End-of-Life Care (EoLC) Project facilitated through Focus group with St Anne’s Community Services between 2013-2015.
+The project saw the development of Palliative and EoLC Training package for people with learning disabilities called: ‘Doing it my Way’.
 The training package was endorsed by both the North Kirklees Clinical Commissioning Group and Greater Huddersfield.
 Sally was actively involved in the writing as well as piloting of the training package, which is targeted at health and social care professionals involved in the care of people with learning disabilities and potential mainstream patients with life-limiting conditions.
-The training package was nominated for innovation in Practice and Service Development and on the 16th of Novemeber 2015, during the Annual Conference of Palliative Care for People with Learning Disabilities in London, Sally and members of the Focus group received the 'Linda McEndhill Award' for making a positive difference in the EoLC of people with learning disabilities.
+The training package was nominated for innovation in Practice and Service Development and on the 16th November 2015, during the Annual Conference of Palliative Care for People with Learning Disabilities in London.
+Sally and members of the Focus group received the ‘Linda McEndhill Award’ for making a positive difference in the EoLC of people with learning disabilities.

-Sally has, in recent years, had an increasing research interest in concept based teaching and learning, and in clinical reasoning simulated learning.
-Whilst in Edege Hill University, she played a major role as part of the module team engaged in the development, writing, and facilitation of the Objective Structured Video Exams within the Module: Skills for Nursing Practice.
+• Whilst working at Edgehill University, she played a major role as part of the module team engaged in the development, writing, and facilitation of the Objective Structured Video Exams within the Module – Skills for Nursing Practice.

 Expertise related to UN Sustainable Development Goals